 In stroke play, a penalty must not be rescinded, modified or imposed after the competition has closed.
-A competition is closed when the result has been officially announced or, in stroke play qualifying followed by match play, when the player has teed off in his first match.
+A competition is closed when the result has been officially announced.

 Exceptions: A penalty of disqualification must be imposed after the competition has closed if a competitor: